-- compliance Program Development.
+- Compliance Program Development.
 Provide support and guidance to the CECO in formulating policies, procedures, corporate standards and mechanisms that are the basis of the Compliance Program.
 This includes, but is not limited to, providing support and guidance related to compliance training and education programs and establishing processes to "build-in" compliance quality at all levels of the Company. - Compliance Oversight.
-Monitor Company compliance activities, including serious issues raised in HOTLINE or other reports to the CECO, as well as compliance issues involving management, (a) to ensure Company compliance with all Applicable Laws and regulations, Exchange requirements, terms and conditions of Government Contracts and the Compliance Program; and (b) to assess

-- and improve the effectiveness of the Compliance Program in detecting and deterring improper conduct and management-related problems. - Compliance Communication Program.
-Assist the CECO in (a) communicating to all workers the requirements set forth in the Compliance Program, (b) ensuring that procedures and programs are developed for informing employees of all Applicable Laws and regulations, including those supporting Exchange requirements, on a timely basis; and (c) ensuring that Company policies, procedures and corporate standards, including those regarding Government Programs are developed, updated and communicated in a timely manner as necessary to provide appropriate guidance for workers. - Compliance Program Improvements.
-Review the activities of the CECO and any Subsidiary Compliance Officer and oversee the development of remedial actions and Compliance Program improvements to ensure that violations of Applicable Laws and regulations, Exchange requirements, terms and conditions of Government Contracts or the Compliance Program are not repeated.
-The Committee should assure that those employees who are assigned operational responsibilities relating to the Program are given sufficient resources, authority and support to carry out such responsibilities.
+Monitor Company compliance activities, including serious issues raised in HOTLINE or other reports to the CECO, as well as compliance issues involving management, (a) to ensure Company compliance with all Applicable Laws and regulations, Exchange requirements, terms and conditions of Government Contracts and the Compliance Program; and (b) to assess and improve the effectiveness of the Compliance Program in detecting and deterring improper conduct and management-related problems. - Compliance Communication Program.
+Assist the CECO in (a) communicating to all employees the requirements set forth in the Compliance Program, (b) ensuring that procedures and programs are developed for informing employees of all Applicable Laws and regulations, including those supporting Exchange requirements, on a timely basis; and (c) ensuring that Company policies, procedures and corporate standards, including those regarding Government Programs are developed, updated and communicated in a timely manner as necessary to provide appropriate guidance for employees.